 Salaries are benchmarked annually to equivalent private sector pay levels in order to keep management aware of any significant disparities that are developing.
-Challenges with recruitment and retention were again identified this year and were reviewed by the Advisory Board.
-The DMO has a policy to recognise those staff who have performed well in their roles through the payment of oneoff non-consolidated performance related awards.
+The DMO has a policy to recognise those staff who have performed well in their roles through the payment of one-off non-consolidated performance related awards.
 Any awards are assessed annually by the DMO Performance Review Team.
-They are determined by individual performance management process, which are also aligned to the policy for public sector pay.
+They are determined by individual performance and criteria associated with the DMO's performance management process, which are also aligned to the policy for public sector pay.